JadonZufall/mainb.us/SECURITY.md

 ## Reporting a Vulnerability

-Create an issue if it is not a big deal, otherwise email me at jadonzufall@gmail.com.
+Create an issue if it is not a big deal, otherwise use the github private report feature or email me at jadonzufall@gmail.com.